bookr-bw/back-end/README.md

   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6IlRlc3QgVXNlcjkiLCJ1c2VyX2lkIjo1LCJpYXQiOjE1NzQxODU2MTksImV4cCI6MTU3NDI3MjAxOX0.svhPHRwLVlGlWPPhqN63FTh1prqfy2W7NnqG1v444ts"
 }
 ```
-**There is validation on the back End where user name must be at least 2 characters and password must be at least 4 characters long when registering.
+**There is validation on the back End where user name must be at least 2 characters long and password must be at least 4 characters long when registering.
 ------------------------------------------------
 ### Adding a Book Review
-#### A POST request to the /api/books endpoint expects to receive an object as follows: (EVERY FIELD IS REQUIRED)??
+#### A POST request to the /api/books endpoint expects to receive an object as follows.
+There is a check in the Back End to confirm the user has filled out the data fields needed.
 ```javascript
 {
     "rating": "integer value"   //this value is an integer value based on # of stars user leaves in review